mfunk/geoprocessing-tool-depot/README.md

 I've got plenty of intention of doing so, but time and other interests usually work against me.

-What you'll find so far in toolboxes (folder):
+What you'll find so far in toolboxes:
 * General Data Management Tools.tbx
     * Delete Domains By Type